 If you demonstrate knowledge about each company or manager you're talking to, you'll certainly stand out from the crowd.
 You may also be able to come up with a couple of questions to ask the hiring managers, which also makes a favorable impression.

 You never know who might be able to help with your job search.
 Along the same lines, remember to stay polite and professional.
 Even if you're feeling discouraged in your job search, don't vent to other fair-goers about your situation or about any specific companies.
 Stay positive and make the most of the opportunity.

 Have some questions ready for the company representatives that illustrate your knowledge of their organization.
 Employers are not merely looking for the most skilled candidate for the job; they are looking for candidates who are truly interested in their company.
 The more you engage them, focusing the discourse upon their company’s needs, the better the impression you'll make.

-Collect business cards.
 Collect business cards so you have the contact information for the hiring managers you met at the job fair.
-Then immediately after you get home, immediately compile this information into a contact list and use it to send “Connect” requests on LinkedIn.
+Then immediately after you get home, compile this information into a contact list and use it to send “Connect” requests on LinkedIn.

-Take notes.
 It's hard to keep track when you're meeting with multiple employers in a busy environment.
 Jot down notes on the back of the business cards you have collected or on your notepad, so you have a reminder of whom you spoke to about what.

-Say thank you.
 Take the time to send a brief follow up thank-you note or email to the company representatives you met at the job fair.
 This is another reason it’s crucial to get the hiring managers’ contact information.
 Sending a thank-you note is a good way to reiterate your interest in the company and to remind company representatives that you're a strong candidate.